benbrunton/kanben/README.md

 # Kanben

-Productivity for Ben, by Ben
+Kanban for Ben, by Ben.
+A personal, no-frills kanban tool for the terminal.

-## Problem
-prioritisation, focus and WIP

 ## Usage